Anthropometric cosmetology

-Anthropometric cosmetology (Anthropometry from Greek Ανθρωπος, "man") is the medical practice to correct or modify deformities in the upper and lower extremities of the body.
+Anthropometric cosmetology is the medical practice to correct or modify deformities in the upper and lower extremities of the body.
 This is done in order to attain an aesthetically pleasing appearance or to eliminate physical and psychological discomforts.

 History

 Anthropometric (orthopedic) cosmetology appeared in the 1990s based on traumatology, orthopedic, and aesthetic surgery.
 In 1965, Gavriil Ilizarov determined that bone fragments could be carefully pulled apart without disrupting their alignment.
 These bone fragments could then grow back to a complete form.
 This discovery was groundbreaking for the fields of traumatology orthopedics.
 In complex cases of comminuted fractures, the Ilizarov apparatus method makes it possible to avoid squeezing the remnant fragments together, which otherwise might result in shortened limbs.
 Traumatic injuries, as well as congenital and acquired deformities, may be treated with this technique.

 Chondrodysplasia is a disease where a child's growth stops abruptly, resulting in an adult dwarf, with shortened and often deformed arms and legs and is regarded as a congenital deformity.
 Ilizarov began to solve the problems associated with such diseases using his own apparatus.
 The apparatus he initially used was modified to support the lengthening of finger (phalanx) bones.
 The first experiments involved stretching the bones in the arms and legs of people with chondrodysplasia.
 New techniques, involving artificial fractures, have been developed.

 Ilizarov's followers, Kaplunov and Yegorov, first used anthropometric cosmetology in Volgograd, Russia in 1992, on a healthy patient for strictly cosmetic purposes.
 The surgical operation was a success: the tibia was lengthened 6 cm over 11 months.
 Later, this technique was used elsewhere.
 Yegorov, Chernov, and Nekrasov subsequently wrote a book Orthopedic Cosmetology, the first scientific publication in this field.